Masala as Metaphor

 Size: 16” x 20”

-Using the metaphor of masala, they evoke the layered flavors of ancestry, ritual, and personal experience, where scent, color, and gesture carry histories that shape the self.
-The series investigates intimacy, corporeality, and the quiet power of women’s lived experience, reflecting on how faith and culture both ground and complicate identity.
-Each image becomes a vessel for remembrance, blending sensory and spiritual traces, creating a space where the personal and collective coexist, and where memory itself becomes both nourishment and inheritance.
+Using the metaphor of masala, which is an Urdu word that translates to a mix of spices, these images evoke the layered flavors of ancestry, ritual, and personal experience, where scent, color, and gesture carry histories that shape the self.
+The series investigates intimacy, corporeality, and the power of women’s lived experience.
+It also reflects on how faith and culture both ground and complicate identity.
+Each image becomes a vessel for remembrance, blending sensory and spiritual traces, creating a space where the personal and collective coexist.